All Collections

 }, false)

-The click event is posted each time user clicks on the widget answer.
+The click event is posted each time the user clicks the widget answer.

 Example payload: